All degree requirements are subject to the provisions and notices in the Undergraduate Catalog. Information is valid through August 2015.

 Geology is the fascinating study of the earth and its environment.
-It covers the origin and development of continents and oceans, rock-forming and crust-deforming processes, the development of landforms, the earth's interior and other planets, the evolutionary history of plants and animals, the occurrence and chemistry of rocks and of water, mineral, and fuel resources.
-Geology addresses human interaction with the physical environment in areas as diverse as exploration and development of mineral, energy, and water resources; dealing with ground-water pollution; studying past climate change and future global warming; or working on the prediction and mitigation of natural hazards such as earthquakes and volcanoes.
+It brings together all the natural sciences to examine the origin and development of continents and oceans, rock-forming and crust-deforming processes, landforms, the earth's interior, other planets, the evolution of plants and animals, the formation, occurrence and chemistry of rocks, water, mineral, and fuel resources.
+Geology addresses environmental issues human as diverse as exploration and development of mineral, energy, and water resources; ground-water pollution; past climate change and future global warming; and the prediction and mitigation of natural hazards such as earthquakes and volcanoes.

-Geologists are employed throughout the environmental field, developing and protecting groundwater supplies, assessing impacts from waste disposal, involved in wetland protection, mine drainage, and landfill planning.
+Geological studies and careers involve a variety of field, lab, office and computer work.
+Geologists are employed throughout the environmental field, for example, developing and protecting groundwater supplies, assessing impacts from waste disposal, wetland protection, mine drainage, site evaluation and landfill planning.
 They are responsible for exploring, mapping, and developing supplies of petroleum, natural gas, coal, and other energy resources, as well as the metals and minerals that support our civilization and the stone and aggregates that build it.
 There is a continuing demand for geologists and environmental geoscientists in environmental and engineering consulting companies, mineral, mining and petroleum industries, and local, state, and national government agencies and surveys; and for earth science teachers in middle and high schools, colleges, and universities.
-The B.S. in geology and environmental geosciences also provides a solid scientific background for a range of non-geoscience careers requiring broad technical abilities.
+The B.S. in geology and environmental geosciences also provides a solid scientific background for non-geoscience careers requiring broad technical abilities.

 The Department of Geology and Environmental Geosciences offers degree programs at both the undergraduate (B.S.) and graduate (M.S. and Ph.D.) level.
 The undergraduate major offers three emphases: